slidevjs/slidev/slides.md

   watchEffect(() => console.log('Count: ', double.value))
 })

-// to dispose all effects in the scope stop(scope)
+// dispose all effects in the scope stop(scope)
 ```